Spine Surgeons treating Lumbar Osteoarthritis

 • Spinal tumors: In rare cases, tumors can cause nerve compression and back pain.

-Additional tests, such as blood work or bone scans, may be ordered to rule out infections, cancer, or inflammatory conditions that mimic the symptoms of osteophytes.
+Doctors may order additional tests, such as blood work or bone scans, to rule out infections, cancer, or inflammatory conditions that mimic the symptoms of osteophytes.

 Conclusion